Ptkatz/OrcaC2/README.md

-  select           select the host id waiting to be operated shell, sh        send command to remote host smb              lateral movement through the ipc$ pipe ssh              connects to target host over the SSH protocolst over the SSH protocol
+  select           select the host id waiting to be operated shell, sh        send command to remote host smb              lateral movement through the ipc$ pipe ssh              connects to target host over the SSH protocol

 Orca[admin] → 10.10.10.10 »
 ```